ned14/BEurtle/Readme.txt

 pretty, but it's sufficient.
 You can edit an issue by clicking the Edit button, and upon hitting OK it will save out the changes.

-Lastly, HTTP access is supported, so you can enter a http:// remote repo address and after some delay it will appear.
+HTTP access is supported, so you can enter a http:// remote repo address and after some delay due to BE being slow it will appear.
 All editing operations are also supported on remote repos.

 Note that listing all bugs including closed ones on http://bugs.bugseverywhere.org/ pukes on the command line, so it pukes also